rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 #### :hourglass: Optional Self-Guided Activity (5 minutes)

--   Open your Desktop or Documents in VS Code
+-   Open this repository in VS Code.
--   Make a file
+-   Make a file called `script2.js` from the terminal built into VS Code.
 -   Copy ALL (command A) the text from this file (you can copy from the browser)
 -   Paste (command V) the text into your new file
 -   Save (command S) - there is a blue dot on the top tab of your file that should disappear once your file has successfully saved